WICG/turtledove/FLEDGE.md

 The browser may limit, per page or globally, the number of interest groups joins waiting for .well-known fetches at a time, and drop additions that exceed this limit.
 It is recommended that at least 20 be allowed per live page at a time.

-Leave calls should unconditionally request the .well-known file, regardless of whether the user is in the group or not, as otherwise, whether or not a fetch is made can leak data to a MitM attacker.
 Browsers may also limit pending leave operations that need .well-known fetches.
 It's recommended that at least 1,000 across 20 different owners be allowed per live page at a time.

+In order to prevent leaking data, join and leave calls must request the .well-known file, regardless of whether the user is in the group or not, as otherwise, whether or not a fetch is made can potentially leak data.
+Browsers may cache .well-known fetch results that share a network partition key.

 ### 2. Sellers Run On-Device Auctions